yegenek/Ankara/Files/day1.md

 Try varying the cutoff for SNP calling and record how many sites are predicted to be variable for each scenario.
 Identify which sites are not predicted to be variable anymore with a more stringent cutoff (e.g. between a pair of scenario), and plot their allele frequencies.
+You can change these cutoffs but remeber to copy and paste it on a bash file.
 ```
-# iterate over some cutoffs (you can change these if you wish, but remember to copy and paste this command on a bash file)
+#!/bin/sh

+# specify where the program is
+ANGSD=/truba/home/egitim/bin/angsd

+# specify where the data is
+DATA=/truba/home/egitim/Data
+REF=$DATA/ref.fa.gz

+# specify the population label
+POP=TSI # change it if you wish so

 > Results/nr_snps.txt
 for PV in 0.05 1e-2 1e-4 1e-6
 do